-The list of the Seven Wonders of the Ancient World was compiled by the Greek writer Antipater of Sidon in a poem in 140 BC.
-He, along with Philo of Byzantium, Strabo, Herodotus and Diodoros of Sicily, are responsible for providing the descriptions of these sites.
+The list of the Seven Wonders of the Ancient World was compiled by the Greek writer Antipater of Sidon in a poem in 140 BCE.
+He, along with Philo of Byzantium, Strabo, Herodotus, and Diodoros of Sicily, is responsible for providing the descriptions of these sites.

-Though only one of the Seven Wonders of the Ancient World remains intact, records insist these gardens, statues and tombs were the crème de le crème of ancient times:
+Though only one of the Seven Wonders of the Ancient World remains intact, these gardens, statues, and tombs were the crème de la crème of ancient times.

 The Seven Wonders Of The Ancient World: Great Pyramid of Giza, Egypt

-The Great Pyramid of Giza was built as a tomb in 2560 BC by the Egyptian pharaoh Khufu and is the only ancient wonder that still stands today in all its enigmatic and breathtaking glory.
-The 481-foot monument, which lost 30 feet off its top throughout the centuries, was built over a 20 year period with two million blocks of stone, each weighing more than two tons.
+The Great Pyramid of Giza was built as a tomb for the Egyptian pharaoh Khufu in 2560 BCE.
+The 481-foot monument was built over a 20-year period with two million blocks of stone — each weighing an average of more than two tons.

 The Seven Wonders Of The Ancient World: Hanging Gardens of Babylon, Iraq

-The Hanging Gardens were built in the ancient city-state of Babylon, located south of modern-day Baghdad.
-The gardens were built in 600 BC by King Nebuchadnezzar II as a gift to his wife, Amytis of Media, who missed the plants of her homeland.
+The story goes that the Hanging Gardens were commissioned in 600 BCE by King Nebuchadnezzar II as a gift to his wife, Amytis of Media, who missed the rolling green hills of her homeland.